trevorrjohn/Lorem-Athlete/README.md

     gem install lorem_athlete

-or if you are using rails 3 or higher
+or if you are using rails 3 or higher, add to your gemfile:

     gem 'lorem_athlete'